Good Time Management: Time Management Tools To Make The Most Of Your Time

 When you manage your time effectively, you can devote a moderate amount of energy and productivity to each scheduled block of your day so as not to exceed your cognitive load.
 You can also reduce stress by scheduling time for leisure or self-care.
 If you are unsure about what stress and burnout can look like, below are a few of the symptoms:

-Social connection is essential for physical, emotional, and mental health.
+Social connection can play a significant role in physical, emotional, and mental health.
 If you do not maintain a healthy time management strategy, you might prioritize other tasks before your social life, which could reduce connections and cause loneliness and isolation.

 Even if it is unintentional, poor time management may lead to a sleep deficit due to procrastination or taking on more than you can handle.
 Studies reiterate the importance of sleep, showcasing how getting the proper amount can lead to health and public wellness.

 If you can manage time effectively, you may notice free time open up at the end of your day.
 If you wake up at the same time in the morning each day, you can ensure you go to sleep at a reasonable hour at night.
-Adults require at least seven hours of sleep per night, as the most restorative points during sleep occur during a deep sleep, which must be fully experienced for an individual to feel well rested.
+Adults require at least seven hours of sleep per night, as the most restorative points during sleep occur during a deep sleep.

 If you are living with a sleep disorder like insomnia or sleep apnea, consider speaking to your doctor about treatment options.
-There may be a medication you can try to improve your sleep and be well rested during the day.
+There may be a medication or another method you can try to improve your sleep and be well rested during the day.

 Are there disadvantages to time management?

 Time management can seem straightforward but may be more difficult in practice.
-Many people live with mental health conditions, stress, identity disparities, and sleep challenges that make a healthy schedule seem elusive; however, the benefit of time management is that it is moldable to your abilities and preferences.
+Many people live with mental health conditions, stress, identity disparities, and sleep challenges that make a healthy schedule seem elusive.
+However, time management can be molded to your abilities and preferences.

 Time management does not necessarily mean pushing yourself to have a schedule that looks like everyone else’s.
 If you have a physical or mental health condition, taking time to care for your health may be your indisputable priority.
 That might mean taking on fewer tasks during the day or declining invitations to situations where you might face added stress.